Previous years' general terms and conditions can be found at the bottom of the page.

 3.1 Publication of results

-An agreement with a commercial actor or other stakeholder must not limit the opportunities to publish the results of research carried out with funding from the Swedish Research Council.
-Nor may such an agreement delay publication by more than two months.
-However, the delay may amount to at most four months if the purpose is to enable a patent application based, wholly or partly, on the research results referred to above.
+The results of research shall be published in scientific journals and books with national and international reach, or made available in another corresponding way.
+An agreement with a commercial actor or other stakeholder must not limit the opportunity to publish the results of research carried out with funding from the Swedish Research Council.
+Such an agreement must not delay publication by more than two months.
+If the purpose is to enable a patent application based, wholly or partly, on the research results referred to above, however, the delay may amount to at most four months.

 The applicant is also responsible for ensuring research results of general interest are disseminated to recipients outside the research community.